apocalyptech/animalwellsave/README.md

 keep you company (or if you're editing the quest states yourself later):

     awsave AnimalWell.sav -s 1 --equip-enable disc --dont-fix-disc-state

+### Inventory

+Inventory refers to other items which you acquire throughout the game which are *not* usable equipment items.
+These can be individually toggled on or off using the `--inventory-enable` and `--inventory-disable` arguments.
+These can be specified more than once, and you can also use `all` as a special option to process all at once.

+    awsave AnimalWell.sav -s 1 --inventory-enable all
+    awsave AnimalWell.sav -s 1 --inventory-disable house_key --inventory-disable office_key

+Valid values are: `mock_disc`, `s_medal`, `house_key`, `office_key`, `e_medal`,
+`pack`, `all`.

+Note that if you add the Mock Disc using this option, this utility will by default attempt to set the game's quest state appropriately as if you'd picked up the Mock Disc ingame.
+You can disable this behavior with the `--dont-fix-disc-state` argument:

+    awsave AnimalWell.sav -s 1 --inventory-enable mock_disc --dont-fix-disc-state

+Relatedly, if you add all equipment *and* all inventory using the following options:

+    awsave AnimalWell.sav -s 1 --equip-enable all --inventory-enable all

+... the utility will by default exclude the Mock Disc from the inventory unlocks, since that's not actually a valid gamestate.
+As with the other Disc / Mock Disc options, you can force both in your inventory at the same time by specifying `--dont-fix-disc-state`.

 ### Map Unlocks